maxint-rd/TM16xx/README.md

 TM1638 module(8, 9, 7);   // DIO=8, CLK=9, STB=7
 ```

-In your setup() you can set the intensity of the display, but that's not mandatory:
+In the setup() function you can set the intensity of the display, but that's not mandatory:
 ```C++
 void setup() {
   module.setupDisplay(true, 2);   // on=true, intensity-2 (range 0-7)